miguelcastillon/miguelcastillon.github.io/content/publication/linewise-non-rigid-point-cloud-registration/index.md

   - Roland Siegwart
   - César Cadena
 doi: 10.1109/LRA.2022.3180038
-publication: "*IEEE Robotics and Automation Letters*"
+publication: "*IEEE Robotics and Automation Letters*.
+Selected by the *IROS'22* Committee for presentation at the Conference."
 abstract: Robots are usually equipped with 3D range sensors such as laser line scanners (LLSs) or lidars.
 These sensors acquire a full 3D scan in a line by line manner while the robot is in motion.
 All the lines can be referred to a